-There are many schools that teach the theater arts, but most of them concentrate on perfecting the abilities of the stage performers.
+There are many schools that teach the theatre arts, but most of them concentrate on perfecting the abilities of the stage performers.
 For many of the specialists who want a backstage role, they must actually leave the arena of stage production and get their training in other areas.
 It is good for them to have a trade that can be applied to many different walks of life, but they can also find a good career in the area of their dreams.
 Carpenters, makeup artists and wardrobe specialists all require training that is not covered in most arts programs.

 Clothing design is the place where many wardrobe specialists begin their education, and they do have opportunities in other areas of the field.
 The world is always ready for new designs, but making a name in the fashion industry is difficult.
-Starting with small theater groups and working towards more notable companies is how many makeup artists have begun their careers.
+Starting with small theatre groups and working towards more notable companies is how many makeup artists have begun their careers.